Geography of Bolivia: Overview

 The most prominent feature of the Altiplano is the large lake at its northern end, Lake Titicaca.
 At 3811 m above sea level.
-With a surface area of 9064 km2, it is larger than Puerto Rico and is South America's second largest lake by surface area.
+With a surface area of 9064 km2, it is larger than Puerto Rico and is South America's second-largest lake by surface area.
 Lake Titicaca is also deep, about 370 m at its deepest, with an average depth of 215 m; its volume of water is large enough to maintain a constant temperature of 10 °C. The lake actually moderates the climate for a considerable distance around it, making crops of maize and wheat possible in sheltered areas.

 Lake Titicaca drains southward through the slow-moving, reed-filled Desaguadero River to Lake Poopó.
 In contrast to the freshwater Lake Titicaca, Lake Poopó is salty and shallow, with depths seldom more than 4 m.

 In western Bolivia, the Cordillera Occidental is a chain of dormant volcanoes and solfataras, volcanic vents emitting sulfurous gases.
 Bolivia's highest peak, the snowcapped Nevado Sajama 6542 m, is located here.
-The entire cordillera is of volcanic origin and an extension of the volcanic region found in southern Peru.
+The entire Cordillera is of volcanic origin and an extension of the volcanic region found in southern Peru.
 Most of the northern part of this range has an elevation of about 4000 m; the southern part is somewhat lower.
 Rainfall, although scanty everywhere, is greater in the northern half, where the land is covered with scrub vegetation.
 The southern area receives almost no precipitation, and the landscape consists mostly of barren rocks.
 All of the Cordillera Occidental regions are sparsely populated, and the south is virtually uninhabited.

 The Altiplano, the high plateau between the previous range, and the Cordillera Oriental, comprises four major basins formed by mountainous spurs that jut eastward from the Cordillera Occidental about halfway to the Cordillera Oriental.
 Along the Altiplano's eastern side is a continuous flat area, which has served as Bolivia's principal north–south transport corridor since colonial times.
 The entire Altiplano was originally a deep rift between the cordilleras that gradually filled with highly porous sedimentary debris washed down from the peaks.
 This sedimentary origin explains its gradual slope from north to south; greater rainfall in the north has washed a larger quantity of debris onto the platform floor.

-Rainfall in the Altiplano decreases toward the south, and the scrub vegetation grows more sparse, eventually giving way to barren rocks and dry red clay.
+Rainfall in the Altiplano decreases towards the south, and the scrub vegetation grows more sparse, eventually giving way to barren rocks and dry red clay.
 The land contains several salt flats, the dried remnants of ancient lakes.
-The largest of these - and the world's largest salt concentration - is the Uyuni Saltpan, which covers over 9,000 square kilometers.
+The largest of these – and the world's largest salt concentration – is the Uyuni Saltpan, which covers over 9,000 square kilometers.
 The salt is more than five meters deep in the center of this flat.
 In the dry season, the lake bed can be traversed by heavy trucks.
 Near the Argentine border, the floor of the Altiplano rises again, creating hills and volcanoes that span the gap between the eastern and western cordilleras of the Andes.